Skip to content

 • A PC running Windows 11 or a supported Linux distribution (Ubuntu 24.04+, Fedora, Debian)

-• ~4–32 GB of free disk space, depending on the models you download.
-The largest model in this guide requires ~20 GB.
+• ~4–30 GB of free disk space, depending on the models you download.
+The largest model in this guide is about 20 GB.

 • Python 3.10–3.13 (used in the Python app section)